-Those were mainly people arrested in Gdansk: priests, teachers, local politicians and civil servants.
-In following years, to Stutthof came transports with prisoners from other parts of Poland and abroad.
-In total, during 5 years of camp’s history, around 110 thousands of people from 28 countries were imprisoned.
+Those were mainly people arrested in Gdansk: priests, teachers, local politicians and civilian servants.
+In the following years, transports with prisoners from other parts of Poland and abroad came to Stutthof Concentration Camp.
+In total, during 5 years of camp’s history, around 110 thousand people from 28 countries were imprisoned.
 On 25th January 1945, the camp’s commandant ordered the evacuation of the prisoners to Lebork.
 This is known as a death march, as many of them never reached the destination.

 Polish concentration camps?

-How to get to Stutthof from Gdansk
+How to get from Gdansk to Stutthof Museum

 Stutthof Concentration Camp Museum